Carly Rae Jepsen: 2011–2014: Mainstream success with Curiosity and Kiss

 In the summer of 2011, Jepsen recorded material for her second studio album with Josh Ramsay, Ryan Stewart, and Tavish Crowe.
-The track "Call Me Maybe", co-written by Crowe, was released in September 2011.
+The track "Call Me Maybe", co-written by Crowe and Ramsay, was released in September 2011.
 The song received a promotion from fellow Canadian pop singer Justin Bieber, leading Bieber's manager, Scooter Braun, to sign Jepsen to a joint worldwide recording contract with his label, Schoolboy Records, and major label Interscope Records.
 "Call Me Maybe" reached number one on the Canadian Hot 100, making Jepsen the fourth Canadian artist to top the chart.
 In the US, the single spent nine weeks at number one on the Billboard Hot 100, earning the title "Song of the Summer" from Billboard magazine.
 The single was the best-selling single of 2012 worldwide and topped the charts in 19 countries, including the United Kingdom, where it was the year's second best-selling single.
 The song was included on Jepsen's six-track EP, Curiosity, released in February 2012 in Canada.
 Following the success of "Call Me Maybe", Jepsen recorded the top ten duet "Good Time" with Owl City, released in June 2012.

-Jepsen's second studio album, Kiss, was released in September 2012 and reached the top ten chart positions in Australia, the UK, Canada and the US.
-The album received music recording certifications of Silver in the UK and Gold in Canada.
-The album also included the singles "This Kiss" and "Tonight I'm Getting Over You".
+Jepsen's second studio album, Kiss, was released in September 2012 and included the singles "This Kiss" and "Tonight I'm Getting Over You".
+It reached the top ten chart positions in Australia, the UK, Canada and the US.
 The same year, Jepsen became a spokesperson and model for clothing retailer Wet Seal and appeared on the fifth-season premiere episode of The CW primetime soap opera 90210.
-At the 2012 Billboard Music Awards, Jepsen was the first Canadian recipient of the Rising Star Award while Call Me Maybe later received nominations for Song of the Year and Best Pop Solo Performance at the 55th Annual Grammy Awards.
+At the 2012 Billboard Music Awards, Jepsen was the first Canadian recipient of the Rising Star Award while "Call Me Maybe" later received nominations for Song of the Year and Best Pop Solo Performance at the 55th Annual Grammy Awards.

 In January 2013, Jepsen became a spokesperson for clothing and footwear brand Candie's.
 She released new ads for the brand in July 2013.
-In April 2013, at the Juno Awards of 2013, Kiss won the awards for Album of the Year and Pop Album of the Year.
-"Call Me Maybe" won in the Single of the Year category.
+At the Juno Awards of 2013, Kiss won Album of the Year and Pop Album of the Year while Call Me Maybe won Single of the Year.
 In June 2013, Kiss: The Remix, a compilation album containing remixes and instrumentals of singles from Kiss, was released in Japan and peaked at number 157 on the Oricon albums chart.
 From June to October 2013, Jepsen embarked on The Summer Kiss Tour in North America and Asia.

 In Spring 2014, she performed in the Broadway theatre production of Rodgers and Hammerstein's Cinderella for 12 weeks.
 In June 2014, Jepsen won the International Achievement Award at the SOCAN Awards alongside co-writers Josh Ramsay and Tavish Crowe.